neureality/devops-exercise/README.md

 ## Tasks

 ### Terraform
-Create terraform scripts to launch two AWS instances, one for the Kubernetes master and one for the worker node.
+Create terraform scripts to launch two AWS instances (assuming there is a default VPC so you don't need to specific anything except for the region), one for the Kubernetes master and one for the worker node.

+### Ansible
+Create an ansible playbooks to install Kubernetes on the AWS instances.

 ### Kubernetes
 Create Kubernetes deployment with three replicas running [this image](https://hub.docker.com/r/gairadzi/webserver)

-### Ansible
-Create an ansible playbook to install relevant packages on the AWS instances.

-Create an ansible playbook to launch Kubernetes master on the relevnat AWS instance which the configuration to load the pods on the worker node

 ## Deliverables
 A GitHub Pull-Request to **YOUR DUPLICATED REPO**, containing:

-The terraform scripts
+* The terraform code

-Kuberenetes configuration for the cluster

-Ansible roles which takes care of provisioning both the Kubernetes master and work nodes
+* Ansible roles which takes care of provisioning both the Kubernetes master and work nodes

-Ansible playbook to launch the Kubernetes cluster
+* Ansible playbook to install the Kubernetes cluster

+* Kuberenetes deplyoment yaml

-README file with description of the code you added and how to use it
+* README file with instructions on how use this code and deploy the Kubernetes cluster